-Where to send forms: Completed forms must be signed and should be sent to the Biological Safety Officer, Environmental Health & Safety, Oak Creek Building via campus mail.
-Submission of incomplete forms or forms not signed by the principal investigator will delay the review process.
+Where to send forms: Completed forms should be emailed to firstname.lastname@example.org.
+Submission of incomplete forms will delay the review process.
 The BSO provides the initial review of the proposals and will contact the principal investigator if additional information is required.

 Once a project or program has been approved by the IBC, a memorandum of approval will be sent to the principal investigator.

 Project Registration Duration: The duration of approval for registrations, both of individual projects and programs, is three years from the date of the memorandum of approval.
 If there are changes in the project / program goals, facilities, personnel, or methods then an amendment must be filed with the IBC describing the changes to the registration.
 Annual updates of registrations are required.